Scottish PR Agency Celebrates Two Consumer Client Wins

 Public relations Edinburgh

-The wins are the latest bright news from Holyrood Partnership, which earlier this month earned a nomination for Best Campaign £10k and Under in the CIPR Scotland PRide Awards.
+The wins are the latest bright news from Holyrood PR, which earlier this month earned a nomination for Best Campaign £10k and Under in the CIPR Scotland PRide Awards.